Cooling

 Evaporative coolers

 Evaporative coolers (also called swamp, desert, or air coolers) are devices that cool air through the simple evaporation of water.
 They differ from refrigeration or absorption air conditioning, which use the vapor-compression or absorption refrigeration cycles.
-In the United States, small-scale evaporative coolers are called swamp coolers by some users due to the humid air conditions produced.
-The name sump cooler is also used.
-Air washers and wet cooling towers utilize the same principles as evaporative coolers, but are optimised for purposes other than air cooling.
+They offer a cost-effective method of cooling non-vented commercial, industrial, or domestic environments.

-Evaporative air conditioning is also popular and well suited to the southern (temperate) part of Australia.
-In dry climates, the installation and operating cost of an evaporative cooler can be much lower than refrigerate air conditioning, often by 80% or so.
+Evaporative cooling is especially well suited for climates where the air is hot and humidity is low.
+It is also popular in dry climates, where the installation and operating cost of an evaporative cooler can be much lower than refrigerate air conditioning, often by 80% or so.
 But evaporative cooling and vapor-compression air conditioning are sometimes used in combination to yield optimal performance.
 Some evaporative coolers may also serve as humidifiers in the heating season.

 In moderate humidity locations there are many cost-effective uses for evaporative cooling, in addition to their widespread use in dry climates.
 For example, industrial plants, commercial kitchens, laundries, dry cleaners, greenhouses, spot cooling (loading docks, warehouses, factories, construction sites, athletic events, workshops, garages, and kennels) and confinement farming (poultry ranches, hog, and dairy) all often employ evaporative cooling.
 In highly humid climates, evaporative cooling may have little thermal comfort benefit beyond the increased ventilation and air movement it provides.